DM126/Toy-FORTH/README.md

 # Toy-FORTH
 Toy interpreter for a stack-based FORTH implementation

 This was originally based on a class project for my Data Structures course.
 I rewrote the entire parser and interpreter from scratch.
-For the project we were given a reverse-Polish notation calculator program with a working parser, and asked to implement the operators described below (`RANDOM`, `INPUT`, and the ability to define functions were not included in the class project specification, I added those features on my own).
+For the project we were given a reverse-Polish notation calculator program with a working parser, and asked to implement the operators described below (`RANDOM`, `INPUT`, and the ability to define functions were not included in the class project specification, I came up with those features on my own).

 The entire language is implemented in postfix notation and utilizes a stack to execute statements.
 For example, the statement `5 4 +` will place 5 and 4 on the parameter stack, then execute the addition operation when the `+` is encountered, adding 5 and 4 together and placing 9 on the stack.

-Any time a string literal, integer, or unknown keyword are encountered in the code
+Any time a string literal, integer, or unknown token is encountered in the code, it will be pushed onto the parameter stack.
+Any time a keyword or operator is encountered, the operation associated with that keyword/operator will be executed.
+This will typically involve popping tokens from the parameter stack, performing an operation on them, and pushing the results of the operation onto the stack.
+Keywords, operators, variables, and functions are stored in a symbol table.
+Keyword and operator symbols will have a function pointer which gets called when the token for that symbol is read by the interpreter.

 Here is an example hello world program in this language: